gabrielguerrero/ngrx-traits/README.md

 });
 ```

-That's it, you how have added the `sort` action and the `selectSort` selector, we just need to use it.
-By default, it does local sorting, but we can do remote as well, but for now we stick with local.
+That's it,  the `sort` action and the `selectSort` selector have been added, you just to use it.
+By default, it does local sorting (remote sorting can also be done, but for simplicity we choose local)
-Lets add it to the component
+Next, add it to the component

 ####product-page.component.ts